AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 When to use shared proxies?

-These sites typically lack the advanced defenses seen on major platforms like Google or Amazon.
+These sites typically lack the advanced defenses on major platforms like Google or Amazon.
 If you’re not sending a high volume of requests to the same site, static shared proxies can be an effective and budget-friendly option.

 While they offer a cost-effective solution, they come with trade-offs in terms of performance and reliability.
 For high-security sites, large-scale scraping, or when performance is a priority, rotating shared proxies or private proxies are typically the more dependable choices.